artilatw/docs/matrix800/software_guide.md

 // Example: Set P1 to 115200 8N1
 root@matrix800:~# stty -F /dev/ttyUSB0 115200 cs8 -cstopb -parenb
 ```

-> [!NOTE]
-> The serial port’s configured parameters will go back to its factory default after system reboot.

 ## 7. Software Package Management
 The Matrix-800 runs **Ubuntu 24.04 LTS** and uses APT for package management.
 Here are some common APT commands: